insomnic123/insomnic123/README.md

 # Hi there, I'm Qazi! 👋

 ## 🚀 About Me
-I'm a passionate G11 High School Student from Canada with a strong background in Java & Python hoping to become a Computer Engineer!
-Currently, I'm focusing on learning web development through the use of frameworks such as NextJS and Spring🌿.
+I'm a passionate G11 High School Student from Canada with a strong background in Java & Python hoping to become a Computer Engineer! <br/>

+- 🌐 Currently, I'm learning web development through the use of frameworks such as NextJS and Spring🌿
+- 🧑‍🚀 I'm the Director of Marketing for Hack the Skies and a Co-Lead for Hack For Impact
+- 📖 I've completed both CompSci for Gr.
+11 and Gr.
+12, becoming proficient in both Python and Java
+- 🤖 I'm researching into more hardware-based projects -- more coming soon!

 ## 🛠️ Technical Skills
 **Programming Languages**: